RupeshKumar4511/Web-Designing-and-Development/README.md

 # New line

-New line can be made by using '<br>' tag.
+New line can be made by using br tag.

 # var_dump() :